-This tutorial will demonstrate how to find and replace question marks and asterisks in Excel.
+This tutorial demonstrates how to find and replace question marks and asterisks in Excel.

 Replace an Asterisk

-Occasionally, data in Excel will need cleaning up.
-To replace an asterisk (*) in the data with a comma, you can use the Replace feature in Excel.
+Occasionally, data in Excel needs cleaning up.
+For example, you might start off with a dataset full of asterisks you don’t want.
+To replace an asterisk (*) in the data with a comma, use Find and Replace.
+But there’s a catch!

-However, when looking for certain special characters such as the asterisk, you cannot just insert an asterisk into the Find what text box.
-This is due to the fact that the asterisk is a wildcard and the Replace feature would then replace all text with a comma.
+However, when looking for certain special characters such as asterisks, you cannot just type an asterisk into the Find what box.
+This is because the asterisk is a wildcard and Find and Replace would then replace all text with a comma.

-Instead, when entering an asterisk into the Find what text box, precede it with a tilde (~).
-The tilde can be found in the top left hand side of the keyboard above the tab key.
+- Instead, when typing an asterisk into the Find what box, precede it with a tilde (~).
+(The tilde is on the top-left side of the keyboard above the TAB key).

-Now when you click Replace All or Replace, only the actual asterisk will be replaced with the comma from the Replace with text box.
+- Now when you click Replace All or Replace, only the actual asterisk is replaced with the comma from the Replace with box.

 Replace a Question Mark

-Similarly, replacing a question mark must be done the same way; the question mark is also a wildcard.
+Replacing a question mark must be done similarly as the question mark is also a wildcard.

-Clicking Replace All will then only replace the question marks and not the rest of the text.
+- Then, clicking Replace All only replaces the question marks and not the rest of the text.

 The SUBSTITUTE Function